 - H&C cutaway collar - an elegant but forward style

 Environmentally safe fabric

 - H&C convertible cuffs - can be worn with buttons, or with cuff links

 - Two back darts

 - Contrast horizontal (gold) button-hole piping on last button hole

 Egyptian cotton is a particular variety that is grown in only a few other places.
 It is renowned as some of the best in the world.
 It has an extra long staple, which means it has longer fibers, resulting in a silkier, more durable fabric.Poplin, sometimes called broadcloth, is a plain weave which means the threads alternately cross over and then under each other.
 This results in a very smooth and durable fabric that has an almost silky hand feel, particularly with higher thread counts.
 Also, poplins look very crisp when ironed.

-Hugh & Crye dress shirts use a sizing system based on body types. they're ready-made fitted shirts, designed for lean and athletically built men.
-We make shirts crafted for the height of your torso (short, average, tall) and your overall build (skinny, slim, athletic, or broad).
+Hugh & Crye dress shirts use a sizing system based on body types.
+They're ready-made, fitted shirts, designed for lean and athletically built men.
 Our shirts aren't made for the masses, they're made for you.